I. What is a Discipleship Training?

 The old backwoodsman didn’t realize the power that he had in his hands with a chainsaw instead of a hand saw.
 It is a pity if Christians don’t correctly use the four resources God has provided for them.

-How Does Training to Be a Disciple Fit with the 3 Stages of Salvation?
+III.
+How Does Discipleship Training Fit with the 3 Stages of Salvation?

 Salvation for a Christian involves three separate stages: